Paul-Aransiola/smart-bandwidth/docs/PRESENTATION_SCRIPT.md

 **[Slide 5: Introducing Smart Bandwidth Monitor]**

-So, we built **Smart Bandwidth Monitor**—a comprehensive solution that gives you complete visibility and control over your network.
+So, I built **Smart Bandwidth Monitor**—a comprehensive solution that gives you complete visibility and control over your network.

 ### What It Does (In Plain English)